-LIGHTENING THE FORD BEFORE CROSSING THE BRIDGE History of Revolution Being Reviewed as 10th Anniversary Approaches MOSCOW, August 2-In order that the youth of Russia which was too young at the time of the revolution ten years ago to understand the development of the struggle may realize the enormity of the struggle the papers through out the territory of the Seviet Union are publishing daily chronicles of events of a decade ago and reprinting leading articles from then written by Lenin and other leaders of the Bolsheviks.
-This is in preparation for the gigantic celebration on November 7 of the Tenth Anniversary of the establishment of the rule-of the workers and peasants in Russia.
-Manila Police Get Nerves: Atmosphere Of Dissatisfaction lowing Admiral Kittelle's grand stand play about "a plot to blow up Cavite arsenal" he caused to be assembled in the baseball grounds a thousand civilian employes of the arsenal; and administered to them, under pain of dismissal and propable imprisonment, the oath of allegiance to the United The next step was to institute a "red raid."
-Major J. K. Beles and Lieutenant J. L. Bilo of the army, met with Colonel L. R. Sweet and Colonel Aurelio Ramos of the constabulary.
-With them sat Chief John Nevins of the secret service, and they discussed the best methods of deporting labor leaders, especially Chinese Extreme dissatisfaction among the Filipino workmen, admiration for the struggle of Chinese Nationalists in China, and a threatened strike at the Cavite navy yard are the causes for all this campaign of deportations and false propaganda.
-Lowman, Dry Chief, Attacks All Those Who Criticise Him WASHINGTON, August '2 .- Former Lieutenant Governor Seymour.
-Lowman of New York was yesterday sworn in as assistant secretary of the briety are commendable virtues" and We want a sober America."
-After this he delivered a lecture against the "radical wets," whom he defined as those who break the laws against liquor, and the "radical dries," which he said he meant "those well-meaning but ill-advised people who are criticizing the efforts of public officials who are trying honestly to but fault-finding by overzealous adful to the cause of temperance.
-SIXTH SESSION OF THE PARTY ORGANIZATION COMMUNIST INTERNATIONAL Introduction by Jay Lovestone The letter on reorganization from the Communist International, the reorganization plan on shop nuclei basis; the party's constitution, properly indexed, organizational charts, pogram, etcs, etc. FROM THE FOURTH TO THE FIFTH WORLD CONGRESS (Report of the Ex.
-Com. of the FIFTH CONGRESS REPORTS Speeches, reports and the last decisions of the leading body of the world Communist movement - (Paper) -.70 (ommunist International) -.25
+LIGHTENING THE FORD BEFORE CROSSING THE BRIDGE History of Revolution Being Reviewed as 10th Anniversary Approaches MOSCOW, August 2.-In order that the youth of Russia which was too young at the time of the revolution ten years ago to understand the development of the struggle may realize the enormity of the struggle the papers throughout the territory of the Soviet Union are publishing daily chronicles of events of a decade ago and reprinting leading articles from then written by Lenin and other leaders of the Bolsheviks.
+This is in preparation for the gigantic celebration on November of the Tenth Anniversary of the establishment of the rule of the workers and peasants in Russia.
+Manila Police Get Nerves; Atmosphere MANILA, P. I. (By Mail) .- Following Admiral Kittelle's grand stand play about "a plot to blow up Cavite arsenal" he caused to be assembled in the baseball grounds a thousand civilian employes of the arsenal, and administered to them, under pain of dismissal and propable imprisonment, the oath of allegiance to the United The next step was to institute a "red raid."
+Major J. K. Boles and Lieutenant J. L. Bilo of the army, met with Colonel L. R. Sweet and Colonel Aurelio Ramos of the con-stabulary.
+With them sat Chief John Nevins of the secret service, and they discussed the best methods of deporting labor leaders, especially Chinese Extreme dissatisfaction among the Filipino workmen, admiration for the struggle of Chinese Nationalists in China, and a threatened strike at the Cavite navy yard are the causes for all this campaign of deportations and false propaganda Lowman, Dry Chief, Attacks All Those Who Criticise Him WASHINGTON, August 2 .- Former Lieutenant Governor Seymour Lowman of New York was yesterday sworn in as assistant secretary of the treasury and prohibition director to succeed Lincoln C. Andrews. by announcing, "Temperance and so-'radical wets," whom he defined as those who break the laws against liquor, and the "radical dries," by which he said he meant "those wellmeaning but ill-advised people who are criticizing the efforts of public officials who are trying honestly to carry out the laws of congress.
+Constructive criticism is always helpful but fault-finding by overzealous advocates of prohibition is very harmful to the cause of temperance."
+SIXTH SESSION OF THE PARTY ORGANIZATION COMMUNIST INTERNATIONAL Introduction by Jay Lovestone